luisjover/MVST_github_repos/README.md

 ## About

-Small application that collects GitHub API v4 repositories and returns them in an interface prepared to filter by type and host language, as well as search by name match and sort by alphabetical order or by most recent update date.
+Small application that collects GitHub API v4 repositories using GraphQL and Apollo Client and returns them in an interface prepared to filter by type and host language, as well as search by name match and sort by alphabetical order or by most recent update date.

 It is fully responsive, working correctly on any device, whether mobile, tablet or desktop.

+The tests have not been fully implemented

+Storybook have bien partially implemented

 ## Technologies